This topic describes the scenario, process, configuration, and configuration examples of role-based single sign-on (SSO).

 - To make sure that your IdP is trusted by Alibaba Cloud, you must configure the IdP

-in the Alibaba Cloud console.
+in the Alibaba Cloud Management Console.

 For more information, see Configure the SAML settings of Alibaba Cloud for role-based SSO.